 - 2 small butternut squash halved and seeds removed

-- 5 tablespoons neutral oil (like canola, grapeseed, or peanut oil) divided, for brushing on the squash and for garlic chips
+- 1 tablespoon neutral oil (like canola, grapeseed, or peanut oil)

 - 1 pinch kosher salt for seasoning the squash

 - 1/3 cup Earth Balance Coconut Peanut Butter Spread or another nut butter